FF-Projects-HQ/docs.kalopsiaxr/MAINTENANCE/BEFORE/KXR_MNT_Extensions.md

 + We don't want to direct our customers to extensive model preparation stages (especially vendor side ones) for just scenario creation.

 **Future Releases**\
-We will work on Datasmith Runtime Support.
-But it requires some tests and we need to build an API to mobile support.
+We work on Datasmith Runtime Support, right now.
+But it requires some additional CAD file compability tests and we need to build an API to mobile support before release.
 So, it will take sometimes.